hds-sandbox/bulk_RNAseq_course/develop/04b_pipelines.md

 You also have the option to pseudo-align and quantify your data with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) by providing the `--pseudo_aligner salmon` parameter.
 Salmon will then be run in addition to the standard alignment workflow defined by `--aligner`, mainly because it allows you to obtain QC metrics with respect to the genomic alignments.
 However, you can provide the `--skip_alignment` parameter if you would like to run Salmon in isolation.

+Two additional parameters `--extra_star_align_args` and `--extra_salmon_quant_args` were added in v3.10 of the pipeline that allow you to append any custom parameters to the STAR align and Salmon quant commands, respectively.
+Note, the `--seqBias` and `--gcBias` are not provided to Salmon quant by default so you can provide these via `--extra_salmon_quant_args '--seqBias --gcBias'` if required.

 #### Reference genome files

 The minimum reference genome requirements are a FASTA and GTF file, all other files required to run the pipeline can be generated from these files.
 However, it is more storage and compute friendly if you are able to re-use reference genome files as efficiently as possible.
 It is recommended to use the `--save_reference` parameter if you are using the pipeline to build new indices (e.g. those unavailable on [AWS iGenomes](https://nf-co.re/usage/reference_genomes)) so that you can save them somewhere locally.
 The index building step can be quite a time-consuming process and it permits their reuse for future runs of the pipeline to save disk space.
 You can then either provide the appropriate reference genome files on the command-line via the appropriate parameters (e.g. `--star_index '/path/to/STAR/index/'`) or via a custom config file.

-* If `--genome` is provided then the FASTA and GTF files (and existing indices) will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally in the path specified by `--igenomes_base`.
+- If `--genome` is provided then the FASTA and GTF files (and existing indices) will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally in the path specified by `--igenomes_base`.
-* If `--gff` is provided as input then this will be converted to a GTF file, or the latter will be used if both are provided.
+- If `--gff` is provided as input then this will be converted to a GTF file, or the latter will be used if both are provided.
-* If `--gene_bed` is not provided then it will be generated from the GTF file.
+- If `--gene_bed` is not provided then it will be generated from the GTF file.
-* If `--additional_fasta` is provided then the features in this file (e.g. ERCC spike-ins) will be automatically concatenated onto both the reference FASTA file as well as the GTF annotation before building the appropriate indices.
+- If `--additional_fasta` is provided then the features in this file (e.g. ERCC spike-ins) will be automatically concatenated onto both the reference FASTA file as well as the GTF annotation before building the appropriate indices.

 When using `--aligner star_rsem`, both the STAR and RSEM indices should be present in the path specified by `--rsem_index` (see [#568](https://github.com/nf-core/rnaseq/issues/568))